47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/4d36bb48-5463-4d1b-af0d-6bbbbc7771fd">

 From here, you can choose to log in using your Google Account, or choose _Sign up_ to create a new username and password for your app.
-After successful login, you will be redirected back to your locally running application.
+After a successful login, you will be redirected back to your locally running application.
 You will see a page that is part of the management dashboard of your application only available to authenticated users.
-The page allows you to manage certain settings of tenant of your application that was created when you first logged in to it:
+The page allows you to manage certain settings of the tenant of your application which was created when you first logged in:

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/1d1e0fa8-e7b7-4e00-a6e1-405617461ea2">

-Now that you have authentication working correctly locally, you will configure and re-deploy your app in AWS to make it publicly available.
+Now that you have authentication working locally, you will configure and re-deploy your app to AWS.

 ### Configure Auth0 in AWS and re-deploy the app